treyz1999-lgtm/CardGamePlus/docs/database.md

 EffectEngine
 ```

-The services reconstruct runtime objects before they are passed into the game engines.
+The GameEngine never interacts directly with SQLAlchemy models.

 ---

 # Database Schema

-The current database consists of the following tables.
+The V1 database consists of the following tables.

 ---

 ## User

-Stores player accounts and persistent player information.
+Stores player accounts and persistent player progression.

 ### Attributes